 Students must pass all of their courses to be admitted to the next grade level.
 The Academy does not assign year grades, but semester grades only-thus, the grades for second semester will be used to determine promotion.
-Students failing any single course in the second semester must pass a summer school/study plan established by the headmaster, dean, and teacher in order to be promoted to the next grade.
-Please see the headmaster and/or academic dean for specific guidelines regarding transcript/credit recording for such retakes.
-In the case of a student failing eighth or twelfth grade, the Academy does not permit that student to participate in the commencement ceremony, even if there is a course of study established for the summer designed to get him or her sufficiently ready for the next grade.
+Students failing any single course in the second semester must pass a summer school/study plan established by the Headmaster, Dean, and teacher in order to be promoted to the next grade.
+Please see the Assistant Headmaster and/or Dean of Academics for specific guidelines regarding transcript/credit recording for such retakes.
+In the case of a student failing 8th or 12th grade, the Academy does not permit that student to participate in the commencement ceremony, even if there is a course of study established for the summer designed to get him or her sufficiently ready for the next grade.